Overview

 After lunch in Tu Le, continue the journey toward Mu Cang Chai, crossing the Khau Pha Pass (meaning “Heaven’s Horn” in Hmong), which offers breathtaking panoramic views over terraced rice fields.
 The landscapes here are exceptionally beautiful, with lush valleys and majestic mountains sculpted by rice terraces.

 Mu Cang Chai is considered a hidden paradise and one of the most spectacular places in Vietnam for landscape photography.
 Upon arrival in Mu Cang Chai, check in at your hotel.
+Dinner at your leisure.

-Overnight: Hotel in Mu Cang Chai
+Overnight: Mu Cang Chai

 In the morning, explore the Mu Cang Chai region, including the villages of La Pan Tan and Che Cu Nha.
 The landscapes are exceptionally beautiful, with cultivated valleys and mountains adorned with terraced rice fields.
 Mu Cang Chai is considered a hidden paradise and one of the best spots in Vietnam for landscape photography.